iovano/coyote/README.md

 Before you can use the motion detection bundle, you have to connect the depicted Infrared modules to your Raspberry Pi using the provided GPIO input/output pins on the device.
 A comprehensive GPIO pinout chart can be found here: https://community.element14.com/products/raspberry-pi/m/files/17428

 After you have successfully connected and tested the IR modules, you will most likely need to scan the IR codes sent by the Infrared Remote Control of your Lighting device.
-There is a through description of how to do so here: https://blog.gordonturner.com/2020/05/31/raspberry-pi-ir-receiver/
+There is a thorough description of how to do so here: https://blog.gordonturner.com/2020/05/31/raspberry-pi-ir-receiver/

 You will need to either adjust the configuration file /config/default.yaml in order to use the correct IR signals for your lighting device or create a custom configuration file according to your needs (recommended).